zxqx/mud-dohgs/README.md

 # Softball Schedule

 A lightweight API and front end for viewing the Mud Dohgs softball schedule.
-This application scrapes and parses the Austin Parks & Recreation site for the team schedule and displays it in a responsive user interface.
+This application scrapes and parses the Austin Parks & Recreation site for the team schedule and displays it in a mobile-friendly format.

 [View schedule](http://muddohgs.com/)